 Automake is described as "an experimental Makefile generator".
 There is no documentation.
-Adventurous users are refereed to example and patches needed to use Automake with GNU m4 1.3, fileutils 3.9, time 1.6, and development versions of find and indent.
+Adventurous users are referred to the examples and patches needed to use Automake with GNU m4 1.3, fileutils 3.9, time 1.6, and development versions of find and indent.